-The agency may not post or share information on an OAG social media page if that information is confidential under any law or rule or would be excepted from disclosure under the Public Information Act, Chapter 552 of the Texas Government Code.
+The agency shall not post or share information on an OAG social media page if that information is confidential under any law or rule or would be excepted from disclosure under the Public Information Act, Chapter 552 of the Texas Government Code.

 Members of the public should not post or share information on an OAG social media page if that information is personal, sensitive, obscene, threatening, harassing, discriminatory, or would otherwise compromise public safety or incite violence or illegal activities.

 Information posted or shared on an OAG social media page may qualify as public information and/or a state record.
 Accordingly, such information shall be retained or destroyed in accordance with the OAG's Records Retention Schedule and any applicable laws or rules.

 Unless otherwise prohibited by law or rule, information posted or shared on an OAG social media page may be removed and/or deleted from the page at any time at the OAG's discretion.

 The OAG respects the rights of intellectual property owners and shall not intentionally infringe on those rights.
 The OAG's use of protected intellectual property on an OAG social media page shall be in compliance with applicable laws and rules.

 The terms of service of the respective social media accounts shall govern the posting or sharing of intellectual property on an OAG social media page by a member of the public.

 If an intellectual property owner believes his/her rights have been infringed by the posting or sharing of intellectual property on an OAG social media page, he/she should contact the OAG at:

 Public Information Requests